Umami 101Jump to Recipe

 There are actually a ton of foods that naturally have the flavor profile built right in.
 Here are a few completely natural foods that are jam-packed with umami flavor:

 - Almost any kind of meat

 Of course, humans are not known for being cool with natural amounts of things.
 A lot of the umami flavor that you’ll taste in dishes is actually added to the dish.

 The science behind flavors and taste is pretty complicated and I quickly got in over my head when I was looking into the chemical additives that yield this umami flavor.
 Basically, it’s been traced back to a few amino acids that, in combination, give that savory flavor.

-There are some exotic umami ingredients, but here’s a break down of the things that are readily available that you can add to a dish to get this flavor.
+There are some exotic umami ingredients, but here’s a breakdown of the things that are readily available that you can add to a dish to get this flavor.

 Soy Sauce – Maybe the most popular of umami sauces.
-The thing about soy sauce is it’s kind of beginners umami.
+The thing about soy sauce is it’s kind of beginner’s umami.
 It’s also very heavy in sodium so it’s pretty easy to use.

-Worcestershire Sauce – A common marinade type sauce that’s very popular in steakhouses.
-What most people might not know is where this sauce gets it’s umami flavor from.
+Worcestershire Sauce – A common marinade-type sauce that’s very popular in steakhouses.
+What most people might not know is where this sauce gets its umami flavor from.
 The answer: anchovies!

 Fish Sauce – This stuff is very popular in Asia, but gets mixed reviews here in the states.
 I think that’s because people don’t get how to use it.
 It’s not a sauce that you eat on its own.
 You cook with it.
-It’s way to strong to just sip.
+It’s way too strong to just sip.
 It’s made from fermented fish and it’s delicious.